Medicare and PEBB Program benefits

 - Does not include prescription drug coverage so you may need a Medicare Part D plan.

 - The PEBB Program does not offer a Medicare Part D plan so you must shop for a Part D plan from a private insurance company.
 Refer to the Medicare and You handbook.

-- The PEBB Program requires you and your enrolled dependents to enroll in and maintain enrollment in Medicare Part A and Part B, if entitled, in order to enroll in and retain PEBB retiree coverage.
+- PEBB requires you and your enrolled dependents to enroll in and maintain enrollment in Medicare Part A and Part B, if entitled, in order to enroll in and retain PEBB retiree coverage.

 - The Medicare Advantage and COB plans include creditable prescription drug coverage.

-- If you are not enrolled in Premera Blue Cross and you or your enrolled dependents enroll in Medicare Part D you may lose your PEBB Program coverage.
+- If you are not enrolled in Premera Blue Cross and you or your enrolled dependents enroll in Medicare Part D you may lose your PEBB coverage.

 - The primary payer (Medicare) pays up to the limits of its coverage